Commanders, a wargame digest

 These manoeuvres are a pre-cursor to the union taking the bridges across Mott’s Run and advancing onto Graysville.

-Next, we shall see the Union advance onto the map and see how the forward confederate elements respond to the ‘sea of blue’!
+Next, we shall see the Union advance onto the map and see how the forward Confederate elements respond to the ‘sea of blue’!
 No doubt a relay of messages and orders will quickly follow.

 Opening Action